 Medica covers skilled care in your place of residence for members that are homebound.
+Skilled services must be ordered by a physician who has conducted a face-to-face assessment per Medicare guidelines.
 (Exception: You are not required to be homebound to be eligible for home infusion therapy or services received in your home from a physician.
 You are also not required to be homebound to be eligible for home care education associated with diabetes, colostomy care, wound care, home infusion therapy, or any other condition or treatment which Medica has determined is appropriate for home care education, when provided by a Medicare certified Home Health Agency.)